rogiia/ruxu.dev/articles/ai/summarize-long-documents.md

 <img style="aspect-ratio: 897/467" alt="Collaboration" src="{{ image }}" />
 </figure>

 One of the tasks Generative AI models are good at is summarizing texts.
 However, if you want to summarize a text, you need the whole text to fit in the context window, plus the command to summarize it.
-The following is an example prompt (you can test it yourself using the [Google Colab notebook for this article](https://colab.research.google.com/drive/1z5wwBLOag7TK5ylimSuosEQQdjkBswYu?usp=sharing)):
+The following is an example prompt (you can test it yourself using the <a href="https://colab.research.google.com/drive/1z5wwBLOag7TK5ylimSuosEQQdjkBswYu?usp=sharing" target="_blank">Google Colab notebook for this article</a>):

 ```
 Write a concise summary of the following text: